espressoAndCode/ctf_server/README.md

 ```

 ## Scoring
 There is no database associated with this application.
 All scoring data is written to the file `data/score_db.json`.
 This will be updates continuously during the game by the `ko_score_provider` process and by posts from player input to Jeopardy challenges.
-It would be a good idea to periodically back this file up.
+During game play it would be a good idea to periodically back this file up.
 At the start of the game the `data/score_db.json` file should be an empty object:
 ```
 {}
 ```

+#### Data Files

+Generally speaking, files on the `data/` path should not be pushed to Github with actual data, lest the whole game be given away.
+There is a duplicate directory called `data_starter/` with three clean files that will assist in setting up actual games.
+The game files must be relocated to the `data/` path for actual play.